nroduit/nroduit.github.io/content/tutorials/dicom-import.en.md

 {{% notice tip %}}
 When a query is too long, try to click on the *Clear* button in *Search Criteria* in order to cancel the request.

+With a DICOMWeb node, a login from a web browser can be required (e.g. login to your Google account).
+If something goes wrong Weasis may freeze for at least 1 minute waiting for the authorization code.
 {{% /notice %}}

 ### From commands